tonglianheng/cp2k-emacs-tools/README.md

     - the sections and subsections
     - the keywords
     - the comment lines
-  - Indents lines according to the CP2K input syntax using <tab> key
+  - Indents lines according to the CP2K input syntax using the TAB key
   - Input sections can be folded or unfolded, using emacs outline minor mode.
     - outline-toggle-children when called on a unfolded section, folds